suxess-it/kubriX/docs/oss/installation/kind.md

     ![image](../../img/github_token.png)

 3. create a new KinD cluster.
-You need to enable ingress on your KinD cluster so this config below should be used with `kind create cluster --name kubrix-local-demo --config kind-config.yaml`
+You need to enable ingress on your KinD cluster so this command below should be used:

      ```
+     kind create cluster --name kubrix-local-demo --config /dev/stdin <<EOF
      kind: Cluster
      apiVersion: kind.x-k8s.io/v1alpha4
      nodes: